← All articles

 What to submit

-• Concession breakdown if your contract requires it
+• Concession breakdown if your pricing rule depends on it (e.g. lower royalty on school matinees)

 What happens next